Evaan2001/NewOCRApp/README.md

 </p>
 <h3 align="center">
-We'll solve a lot of sudoku boards – and solve them pretty darn quickly!
+We'll create a web-app via [Streamlit](https://streamlit.io/) where users can upload a photo of a passport and see the essential details getting extracted!
 </h3>

 <p align="center">